 3. Activate with conviction

 A purpose driven brand doesn’t make empty, albeit appealing and cleverly executed, claims.
 It actually uses its brand purpose as a yardstick to measure what they do and how they do it.
 Brands that possess purpose have a clear conviction; they don’t just talk, they act too.
 Purpose drives relevance and perceptions, but to do so employees and customers need to know about it.

 Lush has long been a proponent for cruelty-free and vegan products.
 And whilst much has been made of previous campaigns what constantly remains at the core of their actions is a real conviction.
 Lush doesn’t just talk about the environment, it acts on it.
 It is a big deal to put your conviction above profit but that’s precisely what the brand did on Friday 20th September when it closed its stores and website to lend its voice to the climate crisis.
 It is no wonder Lush powered into the top 10 this year, with British consumers scoring it highest on relevance measures such as ‘has a set of beliefs that align with my own’ and ‘lives up to its promise.’

 Brands need to learn that it’s actions and not ads that make the difference.
 To build a relentlessly relevant brand, and perhaps move through next year’s Index, you must identify your organisation’s true brand purpose, articulate it well to employees and customers, and activate it for the world to see.

-If your brand is ready to further develop its true brand purpose in order to unlock uncommon growth, let’s set up a time to discuss.
+If your brand is ready to become a purpose driven in order to unlock uncommon growth, let’s set up a time to discuss.
 Our team of strategic consultants is ready to help you chart the course.